 Regeneration of Etchants

-saving of time, chemicals. work space and monetary costs.
+saving of time, and chemicals. workspace and monetary costs.

 Some general advantages of regeneration are:

 2. Practically no downtime for emptying and cleaning out of equipment.

 4. Less spent etchant to dispose of, yet it is more in demand.